 4. Setup New Applications¶

-This guide will show how to start add new and existing applications to the Tudat Bundle environment.
-Existing applications (by another user) are considered new to the system, thus the process is the same.
+This guide will show how to start adding new applications to the Bundle environment.
 The guide assumes that you you have already set-up the build environment, and downloaded, configured and build the Tudat libraries.

 tudatBundle/tudatApplications folder, which is empty by default.
-Moreover, new applications are expected to have their own repository, since the tudatBundle git repository is set to not track any changes inside the tudatApplications folder by design.
+Moreover, these new applications are expected to have their own hithub repository, since the tudatBundle git repository is set to not track any changes inside the tudatApplications folder.

-As mentioned previously, you can start a new (empty) repository or continue developing an existing repository.
+You can either start a new (empty) repository or continue developing from an existing repository (for instance by retrieving it from Github).
 You also have the options to make the repository private or public.
 This leads to the following three slightly different approaches:

 - A: Create a new empty repository (private or public).

-- B: Continue an existing public repository and make it private (for Space Project students).
+- B: Continue an existing public repository and make it private (for AE4467 students).

 - C: Continue an existing private/public repository and keep it as is.